midl-dev/tezos-suite-docs/cloud-architecture.md

 ## Secure cloud setup

-We use sentry nodes for protection against DDoS attacks on the validator.
-Security policies are applied in every pod to ensure all traffic is legitimate.
+Network security policies are applied in every pod to ensure all traffic is legitimate.

 ## Fast bringup time

-The sentry nodes and private node are brought up from a snapshot for faster turnaround time and disaster recovery.
+The nodes are brought up from a snapshot for faster turnaround time and disaster recovery.

 ## Ledgers for key storage